PowerMops/powermops-site/src/routes/pmops/Classes-1.md

   System objects       None

   --------------------------- --------------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  class:                      ( \-- addr )                Returns a pointer to the object\'s class
-  .id                         ( \-- )                     Types the object\'s name
-  .class                      ( \-- )                     Types the name of the object\'s class
+  class:                      ( \-- addr )                Returns a pointer to the object's class .id                         ( \-- )                     Types the object's name .class                      ( \-- )                     Types the name of the object's class
-  addr:                       ( \-- addr )                Returns the base address of an object\'s data
+  addr:                       ( \-- addr )                Returns the base address of an object's data
-  length:                     nowrap \| ( \-- \#bytes )   Returns the length of the object\'s ivar data area
+  length:                     nowrap \| ( \-- \#bytes )   Returns the length of the object's ivar data area
   copyto:                     ( \^obj \-- )               \^obj is a pointer to another object.
-This method copies that object\'s ivar data to this object.
+This method copies that object's ivar data to this object.
 Be careful using this method as no check is done that the objects are of the same class.
 However this method can be very useful in some situations
   classinit:                  ( \-- )                     This a very special method.
 Whenever an object is created, Mops sends it a classinit: message so that it will initialize itself to reasonable values, or whatever the programmer desires all objects of that class to do when created.
 This method corresponds to a constructor method in C++.
 In class Object, it is a do-nothing method, allowing any subclass to override it as appropriate.
 By convention, init: is used for explicit programmatic initialization and customization thereafter,and new: is used to set up the toolbox-interface portion of toolbox objects (such as making a window known to the Macintosh window manager)
   release:                    ( \-- )                     This method does nothing in class Object itself.
 However, in general you should send release: to an object before you FORGET it or deallocate its memory. release: will cause an object to release any heap memory it has allocated and do any other cleaning up which may be necessary.
 This method corresponds to a destructor method in C++
   dump:                       ( \-- addr )                Dumps the dictionary entry for the object in a hex format
   print:                      ( \-- addr )                Dumps the dictionary entry for the object in a hex format.
-This provides a default print: method for objects that don\'t have a more sophisticated form of displaying their data persistence/serialization
+This provides a default print: method for objects that don't have a more sophisticated form of displaying their data persistence/serialization
-  send:                       ( \^obj \-- )               Sends a write: message to the passed-in object, to write out this object\'s data as a stream of bytes
+  send:                       ( \^obj \-- )               Sends a write: message to the passed-in object, to write out this object's data as a stream of bytes
-  bring:                      ( \^obj \-- )               Sends a read: message to the passed-in object, to read in this object\'s data as a stream of bytes
+  bring:                      ( \^obj \-- )               Sends a read: message to the passed-in object, to read in this object's data as a stream of bytes
   --------------------------- --------------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   : Methods